Ariel Winter Flaunts Booty In Tight Pants As She Gets Sweaty In New Workout Video

 Ariel Winter is showing off her flawless figure on social media, and her fans seem to be loving it.
-The Modern Family star recently showcased her curves in a brand new workout video, where she is seen getting some exercise in while at the gym.
+The Modern Family star recently showcased her curves in a brand new workout video, where she is seen getting some exercise while at the gym.

 Ariel donned a pair of tight, royal blue sweatpants in the videos, and added a skimpy black bra as she did some squats and even danced around.
-The ensemble flaunted the actress’ curvy hips, tiny waist, impressive abs, toned arms and ample cleavage as she bent over and lifted weights while working on her booty.
+The ensemble flaunted the actress’ curvy hips, tiny waist, impressive abs, toned arms, and ample cleavage as she bent over and lifted weights while working on her booty.
 She also accessorized the gym look with a pair of black Nike sneakers.

-Ariel wore a no makeup look, which included a fresh face, bright eyes, and nude lips.
-She wore her long, dark hair pulled back into a classic ponytail behind her head, but left some strands down to frame her face.
+Ariel wore a no-makeup look, which included a fresh face, bright eyes, and nude lips.
+She wore her long, dark hair pulled back into a classic ponytail behind her head but left some strands down to frame her face.
 Her mane was styled in straight locks that fell down her back as she got in her sweat session.

-Winter called the post “Tuesday motivation” for her followers, and revealed that she loves seeing the results from all of her hard work change her body in the way that she wants it to.
+Winter called the post “Tuesday motivation” for her followers, and revealed that she loves seeing the results from all of her hard work, which changed her body in the way that she wants it to.

 View this post on Instagram